 Adam Hyde Founder, CTO and Facilitator

 Adam is the founder of Book Sprints Ltd. He developed the Book Sprints method in 2008 and ran the company until 2016.
-He currently plays a role as an advisor and spends most of his time as the co-founder and Technical Lead of the Collaborative Knowledge Foundation.
-He also led the design and development of Editoria, the book production platform we use for Book Sprints, and sometimes still facilitates Sprints.
+He currently plays a role as an advisor at Book Sprints and spends most of his time as Founder of Coko.
+He also leads design, development and community for Editoria, the book production platform we use for Book Sprints, and sometimes still facilitates Sprints.

 Karina Piersig Instructional Design, Facilitation and Operations

 Karina is a Book Sprints facilitator with a special focus on educational and instructional material.
 She also supports Barbara in improving the operational systems and business processes from the Berlin office.
 She is responsible for creating an optimal service experience for our growing client base.
 Previously, she has worked as a Project Manager in Higher and Civic Education and uses her expertise in digital media and online learning to develop new output formats according to the needs of our clients and partners.